thaisaraujom/embedded_artificial_intelligence/projects/project_2/README.md

 ## Model 3: KakashiNet

-The purpose of KakashiNet architecture is to explore the use of batch normalization and dropout, in addition to changing the activation function.
+The purpose of KakashiNet architecture is to explore the use of batch normalization and dropout, using the ReLU activation function.

 ### :mag: Settings for hyperparameter tuning
 The configurations of the sweep to make the hyperparameter tuning to the KakashiNet arquitecthure are described below: